Lim Tze Peng: Background

 Lim Tze Peng (Lim Swee Lian) was born on 28 September 1921 in Singapore to a family of pig and chicken farmers in Pasir Ris.
 He was the eldest of seven children.

 Lim studied at Guangyang Primary School and Chung Cheng High School (Main).

 In 1949, Lim became a primary school teacher at Xin Min School and then became principal in 1951.
-He remained as principal until he retired in 1981.
+He remained as principal till he retired in 1981.

-Lim was humble by nature, and went about in his quiet way doing what he loved best without fanfare.
-He was content to stay in the background, preferring his paintings speak for themselves.
-Lim was also an artist with a mission, and that mission was to remind Singaporeans of their heritage.

-Lim died of pneumonia in Singapore on 3 February 2025, at the age of 103.
-He was posthumously awarded the Distinguished Service Order on 9 August 2025 for his contributions to Singapore's cultural heritage and visual arts landscape.
+Lim died from pneumonia in Singapore on 3 February 2025, at the age of 103.

 Painting career

+Lim created art related to the heritage of Singapore.

 A self-taught artist, Lim was skilled in Chinese brush and calligraphy.
 The only formal art training he had was the drawing classes he attended in his school days.
 Lim started learning how to paint in his twenties and after his retirement, started to paint professionally.

-Lim opted for an early retirement from his job as a school principal in 1981 in order to spend his time painting scenes of the Singapore River, Boat Quay, Hock Lim Street, Merchant Road, Smith Street, Trengganu Street, Sago Lane, and Pagoda Street.
+To say Lim Tze Peng loved the Singapore yesteryear is an understatement.
+He was so passionate about it that he opted for an early retirement from his school principal's job in 1981, in order to spend all his time in recording the passing scene.
+The Singapore River, Boat Quay, Hock Lim Street, Merchant Road, Smith Street, Trengganu Street, Sago Lane, and Pagoda Street, are depicted in their original state in Lim Tze Peng's paintings.

-Painting for Lim meant sketching on the spot with Chinese ink and brush.
-It was a total experience in that he took in what he saw and felt at a single moment in time, selecting, analysing, composing, and recording details simultaneously.
+Painting for Lim Tze Peng meant sketching on the spot with Chinese ink and brush.
+It was a total experience in that he took in what he saw and felt at a single moment in time, selecting, analyzing, composing, and recording details simultaneously.
 His handling of tonal values and the swift notations of light and dark complemented the decisive brush strokes to give life and movement to the subject matter.
-The calligraphic brushwork, rooted in the artist's deep knowledge of Chinese writing, is the most characteristic feature of Lim's work.
+The calligraphic brushwork, rooted in the artist's deep knowledge of Chinese writing, is the most characteristic feature of Lim Tze Peng's work.

 In 2003, Lim was awarded the Cultural Medallion and in 2016, he was awarded the Pingat Jasa Gemilang (Meritorious Service Medal).